 Once you know your draw length you can determine your arrow length.
 I like to add at least 1/2 inch (at the arrow rest) more to the arrow length when I’m at full draw.
-For safety reasons, I’ll sacrifice a foot or two of arrow speed for total clearance when I have a razor sharp broadhead on the shaft.
-Fallow the arrow manufacturers charts and grafts to select to right arrow for your bow type and draw weight.
+For safety reasons, I’ll sacrifice a foot or two of arrow speed for total clearance when I have a razor-sharp broadhead on the shaft.
+Follow the arrow manufacturers charts and grafts to select to right arrow for your bow type and draw weight.

 Your Archery Tackle Box

-Build yourself a archery equipment tackle box for most of your miscellaneous supplies that you will need off and on.
+Build yourself an archery equipment tackle box for most of the miscellaneous supplies that you will need off and on.
 I use a large fishing tackle box.

 It is a convenient place to keep all small necessary equipment related to archery hunting.
 Everything is in one place easy to find and locate.
 It is a good idea to go through it every year and update things as needed, that way you will always be prepared for the upcoming deer hunting season.